 A Duplicitous Pentagon Watering The Fields of Research is a depiction of paradise – symbolised here both by a twink-surfer and glowing Arcadian fields–being corrupted by a rapacious organism.
 The organism is a massive floating Pentagon, anthropomorphised with two mouths, through which it applies the discipline, punishment, and rewards of world-control.
 As the Pentagon waters these lush fields with a river of blood, the surfer`s body begins to change: the grass begins to grow unnaturally green, and blue blades of steel replace his soft tan skin.

 Slow Slicing was a form of execution practiced during China´s last imperial dynasty that consisted of ritual dismemberment of the criminal´s body through hundreds or thousands of quick incisions.
 Prisoners were fed copious amounts of opium during the execution, and the effects of the drugs, combined with extreme pain, were thought to have produced transcendent states in its victims.
+Fears and pains have reduced to a normal healthy level, I can laugh again and lead a normal life.
+After a few weeks, however, my sexual desire decreased and there were occasional heat attacks.
+However, I am happy to accept these side effects.
+I’ve been taking Tramadol 50 mg for over a year now, and I’m fine.
 The sculpture features a blade for a new form of this ancient practice, with a photo of Harry Styles´ butterfly tattoo serving as target practice.

 Finally, Dilapidated Corpse is a anatomical painting detailing both the palliative and degenerative effects of power on the body politic, imagined here as a female figure in a blue cloth gown.
 A fire begins to burn at the hem of her dress, and inflammatory sores afflict the skin.